SchriderLab/Timesweeper/Notes.md

 ---

 #### TODO by 7/29/21
-- Look at distribution of selection coefficients for pop files
-- Grid search for model
-- Window-after selection adjust
+- Window-after selection adjust and selection coefficient - when and how strong?
-- ~~Uniform vs decay all timepoints figures~~
-- ~~Sample size within the same number of timepoints~~
-- - ~~Selection strength adj~~
+- Demo model for East Asians - read https://www.nature.com/articles/s41586-021-03336-2 (https://www.ebi.ac.uk/ena/browser/view/PRJEB42781?show=reads)
+- Demo misspecification if above works - find EA model
+  - Train 2 models, test on each other's set
+- Grid search for NN architecture

 ---
 #### Updates

+##### 8/12/2021
+- Trying to wrangle this data from the Wang paper
+  - Looks like it'll need to go:
+    - EIGENSTRAT -> PED (EIGENSOFT CONVERTF)
+    - PED -> VCF (PLINK)
+    - VCF -> MSMC
+  - Should check and see if any info is being lost/messed up during this process

 ##### 8/3/2021
 - Fixed `haplotypes.py` bug where new simulation format (batches inside pops dirs) wasn't being read properly